tsamsonov/supplementary-contours/README.md

 A detailed description of the method can be found in this paper:

-*Samsonov T., Koshel S, Walther D., Jenny B.* [Automated placement of supplementary contour lines](https://www.researchgate.net/publication/332963490_Automated_placement_of_supplementary_contour_lines) // **International Journal of Geographical Information Science**. — 2019. — Vol. 33. — DOI: 10.1080/13658816.2019.1610965
+*Samsonov T., Koshel S, Walther D., Jenny B.* [Automated placement of supplementary contour lines](https://www.researchgate.net/publication/332963490_Automated_placement_of_supplementary_contour_lines) // **International Journal of Geographical Information Science**. — 2019. — Vol. 33. — DOI: 10.1080/13658816.2019.1610965.

+## Citation & Copyright

+To cite the software use the following reference:

+*Samsonov, T. and Walther, D.*, 2019.
+Supplementary contours: ArcGIS Python toolbox for automated placement of supplementary contour lines. **Zenodo**.
+DOI:[10.5281/zenodo.1346066](https://doi.org/10.5281/zenodo.1346066)

 © 2017-2019, Timofey Samsonov & Dmitry Walther, Lomonosov MSU Faculty of Geography.